Mastering the French Indicative: A Comprehensive Learner’s Guide

-What do these three improbable sentences have in common?
+What do these sentences have in common?
+They use the indicative mood.

 In French, as in English, we use the indicative mood for statements of fact and descriptions of the world around us.

-The indicative mood is the “standard” grammatical mood that you’ll learn in French class.
-If you speak French at all, you’ve been using the indicative mood already.
-Sentences like J’habite à New York (I live in New York) and Elle s’appelle Marie (her name is Marie) use the indicative mood.
-So, good news for you: if you’re learning French, you’re already familiar with the indicative mood, even if you’ve never specifically learned about it!
+The indicative is the “standard” grammatical mood that you’ll learn in French class.
+If you speak French at all, you’ve been using the indicative mood already, even if you’ve never specifically learned about it!

-Read on to learn all the ins and outs of understanding and using the French indicative.
+Read on to learn all the ins and outs of understanding and using the indicative in French.

 What Is the French Indicative Mood?